Reviews round-up of Great Britain at the National Theatre starring Billie Piper.

 See reviews below from all major UK newspapers.

-"Some terrific acting work across the board and slick direction from Nicholas Hytner keep it motoring along.
+REVIEWS ROUND-UP"Some terrific acting work across the board and slick direction from Nicholas Hytner keep it motoring along.
 It’s only in the darker second half, though, when despite Bean’s constant heavy-handed editorialising, the parallel real-life tragedies lurking behind the cartoon knock-about make themselves felt, that the show stops looking like a bold, topical summer filler, and becomes required, conscience-pricking viewing."